MethodsConsultants/mcdocs/README.md

     4. Create a new directory to store the files associated with the template
     5. Click `OK`
 -   Current templates in the package:
-    -   `Methods Consultants Presentation Slides`
+    -   Methods Consultants Presentation Slides
+    -   Methods Consultants Word Document
+    -   Methods Consultants PDF Report

 ### Methods Consultants Presentation Slides